I randomly came across this post and thought that, especially with the holidays coming up, we could all probably use some of these reminders!

 So, I unsubscribed.

-You guys, if a blog is making you feel inadequate rather than inspired, it is totally okay to admit that you’re not strong enough to handle it.
-Stop reading that blog and spend your internet time consuming material that fuels you and brings you joy instead.
+I think that if a blog is making you feel inadequate rather than inspired, it is totally okay to admit that you’re not strong enough to handle it.
+Stop reading that blog and spend your internet minutes consuming material that fuels you and brings you joy instead.